 One way to treat phobias or PTSD is by exposing the patient to an object or situation that they are afraid of.
 However, in many cases, this exposure can be quite dangerous, difficult to recreate, or impossible to control in the real world.

 With VR, it is possible to create any research environment while controlling the manner and timing that the participant is exposed to a specific visual stimulus.
 Eye tracking enables gaze-controlled scenarios and provides you with unbiased, immediate insight into how your visual stimuli trigger certain emotional responses.
 With this knowledge, related virtual scenarios can be created and easily repeated for more effective treatment protocols.

 “In my psychology research with eye tracking inside of VR, I know exactly what my study participants are looking at and what emotional responses are triggered by the visual stimuli.”

-If you are interested in VR for research applications, sign up below to get the latest news about our VR offering, interesting new applications, and innovative use cases from the immersive research field.
+If you are interested in eye tracking in VR, sign up below to get the latest news about our VR offering, interesting new applications, and innovative use cases from the immersive research field.